 Last week we had the pleasure of taking part in the MJ for MDs Conference here in Denver.
 It was an enlightening experience to talk with medical doctors and get their opinions about cannabis as a medicine.
 The general consensus between the doctors that we spoke with is that cannabis does, in fact, have many different medical applications, but we are still in the infant stages of figuring out exactly how to best treat people using cannabis from a traditional medicine and pharmaceutical standpoint.
 Some issues that came up in the conversations were proper dosing, and the efficacy of cannabinoids when used in their isolated forms vs. full plant medicine.
 Traditionally, pharmaceuticals are isolated compounds that are introduced into the body in a regimented dose in order to combat and ailment or symptom.
 Cannabis as we know it now works a little bit different.
 From what we can tell at this point, with the research and anecdotal evidence that we do have, is that cannabis works much better when the full plant is used, as opposed to using just the isolated cannabinoids.
 The compounds within cannabis collectively interact with the endocannabinoid system and work together synergistically to create the desired effects that the user is looking for.
 You may have heard this referred to as The Entourage Effect and it’s within this synergistic interaction that we find cannabis has its best medical efficacy.

 Although our medical program here in Colorado may be falling behind our recreational program, there is no shortage of medically minded lifestyle products being brought to market.
-Companies like Stillwater, 1906, CBx Sciences and Mary’s Medicinals all have created products with a medical focus, marketed toward a medically minded consumer.
+Companies like Stillwater, 1906, CBx Science and Mary’s Medicinals all have created products with a medical focus, marketed toward a medically minded consumer.
 Each of these companies has products with broad spectrums of cannabinoids and have even begun to incorporate other plant medicines into their formulations.
 These companies have also brought low dose, or microdose products to market which really speaks to the number of people using cannabis in their daily lives to combat illnesses like MS or Fibromyalgia or symptoms like pain or anxiety.
 Globally there are companies that are working to achieve this same goal as well.
 Tikun Olam is a company in Israel that is a global leader in cannabis research.
 The cultivation team at Tikun Olam has been hard at work breading strains with specific cannabinoid and terpene profiles to combat specific illnesses, conditions, and symptoms.
 These strains can be turned into products that people can use throughout their day to seek relief from whatever is ailing them.
 Lifestyle medicinal products seem to be the way medical cannabis is heading and we believe this is the right direction.

-Since cannabis, as we know it now, works best as full plant medicine, we are still a little ways off from a full-blown pharmaceutical takeover of the medical cannabis market.
+Since cannabis as we know it, works best as full plant medicine, we are still a little ways off from a full-blown pharmaceutical takeover of the medical cannabis market.
 Big pharma is going to have to discover ways to create medicine with cannabis that has true medical efficacy and doctors are going to have to believe in it enough to start prescribing it to patients.
 It will be very interesting to see how cannabis will become incorporated into pharmaceutical medicine over time.
 Although cannabis may become part of some pharmaceutical medicines, we believe that the market for lifestyle medicinal cannabis will always thrive.
 Since cannabis is body chemistry specific, taking a holistic approach to healing with it works for a lot of people.
 Everyone’s journey with cannabis is unique and that’s part of what makes it such an interesting plant.
 One thing is for sure though.
-Everyone who consumes, consumes for a reason.
+Everyone who consumes cannabis consumes it for a reason.
 Sure, we all like to get high.
 But maybe, when you get high your back starts to not hurt, or the stress of the day melts away and allows you to relax.
 Whatever it is for you, it’s unique and it’s the reason you’ve chosen to make cannabis part of your lifestyle.